Tips to Protect Your Business from Ransomware

 Aaron joined Acuity in 2017 as our Retail Specialist—bringing with him almost 30 years of experience in a broad range of retail.
 He started his career stocking shelves in the seasonal department at a local retailer.
 A few years later, Aaron transitioned to a gas station/convenience store, where he worked second shift while getting his degree in organizational communications from the University of Wisconsin-Eau Claire.
 It was during this time he made the move to the loss prevention and safety aspect of retail.
 Over the next 25 years, he worked in various retail segments, including video games, cosmetics/skincare, hardware/appliances, pharmacy/grocery, and clothing.
 Aaron held several positions during this time, including District Loss Prevention Manager, Regional Loss Prevention Manager, Regional Compliance Auditor, and National Manager of Loss Prevention and Operations.
 Outside work, Aaron likes to spend time with his wife (who has also worked in retail for over 20 years) and their twin teenage boys.
 They enjoy being outdoors on the water, fishing, and camping.
 As the Retail Specialist, Aaron’s goal is to enhance the partnership between retailers and Acuity by showing retailers that an insurance company can be a supportive resource and that Acuity truly understands their industry.

 Ransomware is currently a hot topic.
-In 2019, the FBI received more than 2,000 complaints identified as ransomware, costing consumers and businesses over $8.9 million, according to the bureau’s Core Competency Certification (IC3) 2019 Internet Crime Report.
+In 2023, the FBI received an 18% increase in ransomware complaints (2,825), costing consumers and businesses over $1 billion.
 Because attackers are often overseas and can mask their location, it can be difficult to catch them.

 To better understand how attacks happen, it’s important to understand how a cybercriminal is able to gain access to a system.